nbezembinder1/nbezembinder1.github.io/dialog/apps/dialog-iot-weather-station/README.md

-# Dialog Semiconductor IoT Compass
+# Dialog Semiconductor IoT Weather Station

 This application demonstrates the functionality of the [DA14583 IoT Sensor](http://www.dialog-semiconductor.com/iotsensor).
 The IoT Sensor provides the means to gather and process sensor data among six different sensors.